 The Legislative Committee is charged with making recommendations to the Board regarding CVTA’s legislative and regulatory positions, priorities, and recommended course of action on these priorities on the federal, state, and local levels.
 The committee will aid the in the formation of all policy papers, review and edit CVTA regulatory comments, and help direct CVTA’s grassroots and state affairs programs to support CVTA priorities.
 Members serving on this committee will also help represent CVTA when and where needed.

-The goal of the Membership Committee is to help recruit prospective members, review all applications for school, carrier, and associate CVTA membership, assist in integrating new members into the organization, and review existing members to ensure compliance with CVTA’s Codes of Conduct.
+The Membership & Oversight Committee (MOC) is charged with providing assistance to staff to recruit prospective members, review all applications for school, carrier, and associate membership, assist in integrating new members into the organization, and review existing members to ensure compliance with the applicable CVTA Code of Conduct.
 In addition, the committee reviews all written complaints regarding false and/or misleading advertising received at the CVTA office.
 It will ascertain the nature and extent of the false or misleading advertising.
 Working with CVTA staff, the committee will make recommendations on how to resolve any issues.
 It is the committee’s responsibility to recommend corrective actions to the Association’s Executive Committee and/or Board of Directors.
+Beginning in 2015 the MOC will implement a member audit program.
+This will charge the MOC with reviewing existing members programs and advertising to insure they continue to meet the CVTA Member Standards and Code of Conduct.

 The Motor Carrier Committee represents motor carriers’ interests as it relates to the promotion of commercial driver training and safety from a carrier’s perspective.
 Other goals shall include forging relationships with CVTA schools, identifying future driver needs, student employment, and enhancing the awareness of partnerships between commercial driver training schools and motor carriers.
 The committee will also continue to form relationships with quality carriers, strengthen alliances and services to fulfill driver needs, and enhance awareness of motor carriers during the conferences.